lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 epoch".
 The report kind is a report with a counter - how many times this report was pushed by oracles.
 This heavily simplified logic of `_getQuorumReport`, because in the majority of cases, we only have 1 kind of report so we just make sure that its counter exceeded the quorum value.
-`Algorighm.sol`, which used to find the majority element for the reporting, was completely removed.
+`Algorithm.sol`, which used to find the majority element for the reporting, was completely removed.

 The following contract storage variables are used to keep the information.